cypress-io/cypress/cypress/v0.0/documentation/4-Guides/10-Using Aliases.md

   .get(".success").contains("User successfully created!")
 ```

-Telling Cypress to wait for an AJAX request that matches the route: `postUsers` has enormous advantages.
+**Telling Cypress to wait for an AJAX request that matches an aliased route has enormous advantages.**

 1. Waiting for an explicit route reference is less flaky.
 Instead of waiting for an arbitrary period of time, waiting for a specific aliased route is much more predictable.
 2. Cypress will resolve if there's already been a request that matches the alias.